Verstraete IML signs the New Plastics Economy’s Global Commitment

 Trying to clean up all the plastic in the oceans is fighting a losing battle, unless the problem is dealt with right at the source.
 That’s why the New Plastics Economy draws a clear line in the sand.
 Companies, governments and organizations must create an unambiguous vision on the circular economy.
 They must also join forces to bring a stop to plastic pollution.

 The New Plastics Economy targets three objectives:

-- Innovate to ensure 100% of plastic packaging can be easily and safely reused, recycled, or composted by 2025
+2. Innovation so that 100% of the plastic packaging can be safely and easily reused, recycled, or composted by 2025

 Environmentally friendly actions throughout the entire chain

 Verstraete IML strongly believes in the Ellen MacArthur Foundation’s – literal and figurative – cross-border approach.
 That is why the company is actively participating in the Holy Grail pilot project to create more value in the waste flow.
 It does this, for example, by applying digital watermarks to the IML and packaging in order to better sort the waste.
 In addition, Verstraete IML has been making major, long-term efforts to write a truly sustainable story.
 Nico Van de Walle: “Our spin-off company Plastic Recycling Verstraete (PRV) converts 4,500 tons of polypropylene waste into the new basic raw material, PP pellets, annually.
 We’re making major cuts in our energy consumption.
 And we take the environmental impact into account as much as possible when buying raw materials and in our production processes.”